norsemangrey/zfs-health-check/readme.md

 ### ZFS Pools Health Check

-The script performs a health check on each ZFS pool detected on the system.
+The script does a health check on each ZFS pool detected on the system.
 It evaluates the following aspects for each pool:

 **General Condition**: Checks for any unhealthy states and overall pool state.
 **Capacity**: Monitors pool capacity and warns if it exceeds a specified maximum.